 Classes take place Saturdays 1025 am to 1125 am .

 This class is offered through the Skating School but it is a hockey class.
 This class is geared for the pure beginner and is a great successor to our free learn to play.

 The class focus is basic skating, stopping, and simple drills to improve and teach the beginner all about hockey skating.

 All skaters are required to have a stick and jersey and should wear a minimum of hockey skates.

 This is a great way to try hockey skating without the cost of purchasing the gear.

 With enrollment in this class you can practice at ANY public session.

-You can register for as few as 6 weeks or the entire 12 week session.
+You can register for 6 weeks passes.

 If you prefer, you can pay a walk-on fee which is $19.00 per class, each week.
 If you choose this walk on option you will be given a green slip each week, which you will give to the instructor.